 Who will survive the most catastrophic collision ever between two ocean liners?

-On July 25, discount viagra purchase 1956, treat after nine days of blissful travel, passengers on the Italian luxury liner Andrea Doria are hurled into a struggle for survival.
+On July 25, 1956, after nine days of blissful travel, passengers on the Italian luxury liner Andrea Doria are hurled into a struggle for survival.
 As the murky fog lifts on the black Atlantic, the sea becomes a mirror in which passengers stare at death in the face.
 Their destinies are literally suspended on a rope—and in the hands of their fellow passengers and crew.

 “Don’t jump!” we heard the crewman beg from above.
 “Wait your turn for the rope!
 Everybody, wait your turn!”